Research Methods and Project Development in Digital Culture

 In order to be allowed to take the final examination, the student is required to participate in minimum 75% of the teaching and of the activities that are part of the course.
 Course participation will be validated by the course coordinator.

 The compulsory activities are either approved or not approved, and are only valid in the teaching semester.

 Forms of Assessment

 DIKULT301 requires a master thesis project description including a work plan to be delivered by the student.
-The final project description is expected to be between 10 and 15 pages.
+The final project description is expected to be between 5000 and 7000 words.

 In addition to a compulsory reading list covering approximately 500 pages, the students are expected to select in cooperation with the course coordinator an equally large reading list that is relevant to the planned master thesis project.
 The total reading list will amount to approximately 1000 pages.

 Evaluation will be conducted in accordance with the University of Bergen's quality assurance system.